 This section is an alternative route of the WORLD TOUR in Europe and Asia.
-From Southern Europe via the Middle East we carve our way to China and Thailand.
+From Southern Europe via the Middle East we carve our way to China and Vietnam.

 After having taken over our motorcycles we head straight to the Southern European contries which are not as well travelled as other parts of Europe.
 Then we reach Istanbul which is the connecting city of the continents of Europe and Asia.
 Of course, we will visit famous sights such as Hagia Sophia, the Blue Mosque or Cisterna Basilica before we enter the Middle East.

 The next few days will be filled with famous names: Pergamon, Ephesos, Pamukkale, Cappadocia and many more.
 Centuries of human history surround us as we visit historical ruins and soak up the atmosphere of the stunning landscape, on foot, bike and even in an hot air balloon.

 We say goodbye to the coastal roads of the Marmara and the Aegean as we head inland into the twisties of the Turkish hinterlands.
 Central and Eastern Anatolia are full of hidden gems that the “normal” traveller will never experience.

 Lake Van and Mount Ararat are just around the corner and, although we can’t guarantee we will find Noah’s Ark, we are certain you will feel the historical significance of the beautiful region.
 The Iranian border is just around the corner and with it another set of toll and import formalities.
 Once successfully completed we continue our route to the southeast, taking in a multitude of sights along the way.
 Isfahan with its wildly varied history marks a change of course.